Suyashtnt/prqlx/README.md

 PRQL is an amazing DSL for sql, but it doesn't have native support in sqlx.
 This crate bridges the gap by compiling prql _in the rust macro itself_ before it's sent to sqlx (and your database).
 This means you can use the prql syntax with:

-- All supported sqlx database
+- All supported sqlx databases
 - Nice compiler errors
 - Fully typed rust